ccrma/webchuck/docs/classes/Chuck.md

 ▸ **runFileWithArgs**(`filename`, `colonSeparatedArgs`): [`DeferredPromise`](DeferredPromise.md)<`unknown`\>

-Run a ChucK file that is already in the WebChucK virtual file system with arguments e.g. native equivalent of `chuck myFile:arg`
+Run a ChucK file that is already in the WebChucK virtual file system with arguments. e.g. native equivalent of `chuck myFile:arg`

 #### Parameters